little-bear-labs/ipfs-chromium/doc/slides/blinkon23.md

     img-->c1["Qm...2"]
 </div>

-## Since the HTTP response can come from any source...
+## Since the HTTP responses can come from any source...

 Make the same request to multiple gateways in parallel.
-One will return first, others are cancelled.
+One will return first, if it passes verification, others are cancelled.
 Reduces worst-case times.

 e.g.: